-Fly on the wings of the Dragon to Bhutan, on arrival in Paro International Airport, complete the immigration formalities and exit through only one arrival gate where our dedicated team will welcome you with khaddar and proceed to Thimphu which will take about an hour and half.
+Fly on the wings of the Dragon to Bhutan, on arrival in Paro International Airport, complete the immigration formalities and exit through only one arrival gate and proceed to Thimphu which will take about an hour and half.
 The route will follow Paro River until Chuzom from where we will bend towards Thimphu River taking us to the heart of capital city Thimphu.
 The entire stretch of drives is very scenic and picturesque as we pass by some of the beautiful villages of Bondey, Shaba, Isina etc until we enter welcome gate in Thimphu.
 En-route we will stop over Tachogang Lhakhang.
 En-route to Thimphu, stopover for little leg stretch walk crossing Paro River or enjoy the views from the roadside depending your arrival time.
 We will explore the city by walk: If time permits, walking through the city gives you immense joys and understanding of modern city.
 Good option for imported garments and local souvenir, beside unique local handicrafts.
 Thimphu offers mixed style of personalities taking the street walk in Thimphu- only city in the world without traffic lights.
 Overnight in Thimphu, altitude 2400m

 Thimphu- This bustling little city is the main center of commerce, religion and government in the country.
 Thimphu is the most modern city with an abundance of restaurants, internet cafes, nightclubs and shopping centers.
 However it still retains its cultural identity and values amidst the signs of modernization, often referred as world only city without traffic lights.

 Buddha Dordenma: The largest sitting Buddha statue in the world